vedderb/bldc/lispBM/README.md

 Configure log field on log device.
 Parameters:

 **can-id**
 ID on the CAN-bus.
 Setting the id to -1 will send the data to VESC Tool.
+On the express platform -2 will log to the local SD-card.

 **field-ind**
 Field index in the log.